UCSD-SUMS/sums-vue/src/past-events.md

 # Past Events

+## Math Industry Day

+<time datetime="2022-05-02">May 2, 2022</time>

+A panel of three UCSD alumni who are using their math degrees in industry provide their wisdom.

+<iframe src="https://drive.google.com/file/d/1TVL7rYWDUnZnYXql-Rfy0F28CxKYtRbg/preview" width="640" height="480"></iframe>

 ## Interview a Professor: Ioan Bejenaru

 <time datetime="2022-02-24">February 24, 2022</time>

-Professor Ioan Bejenaru was be interviewed by James Wong, SUMS' President.
+Professor Ioan Bejenaru was interviewed by James Wong, SUMS' President.
 The audience had an opportunity to ask questions after the primary interview was finished.
 Topics covered included, but were not limited to, the faculty member's teaching experience, research, and thoughts on career paths in math.